bbatsov/prelude/doc/faq.md

 Given how modular the structure of Prelude is, there's relatively little to be gained by adopting `use-package` everywhere, but end users are free to use `use-package` for their personal configuration.

+!!!
+Note

-I have a stripped down version of Prelude, based on `use-package` [here](https://github.com/bbatsov/emacs.d).
+    I have a stripped-down version of Prelude for personal use, based on `use-package` [here](https://github.com/bbatsov/emacs.d).
     I guess it might be of interest to some of you.

 ## Why does Prelude use MELPA instead of MELPA Stable by default?